pycom/pycom-documentation/content/datasheets/expansionboards/expansion3.md

 The pinout of the Expansion Board is available as a [PDF File](/gitbook/assets/expansion3-pinout.pdf)

-The expansion board contains 6 headers labeled:
+The expansion board contains 6 jumpers labeled:
-- TX: TX UART communication of the development board
+- TX: TX UART (GPIO1) communication of the development board to the Expansionboard
+- RTS: Can be used for UART flow control.
+Connected to GPIO7.
-- RX: RX UART communication of the development board
+- RX: RX UART (GPIO2() communication of the development board to the Expansionboard
-- RUN
-- BAT
+- CTS: Can be used for UART flow control.
+Connected to GPIO6.
+- BAT: Connect the resistor divider on the Expansionboard to the Voltage monitoring ADC Pin (GPIO3)
-- LED
+- LED: Connect the LED on the Expansionboard to GPIO16
-- CHG: Decrease battery charging current from 450mA to 100mA
+- CHG: Removing the jumper will decrease battery charging current from 450mA to 100mA

 ![](/gitbook/assets/expansion3-pinout-1.png)